haekb/nolf2-modernizer/Assets/ModernizerReadme.txt

  - Fixed scopes and most other overlays
  - Fixed view models being slightly stretched
  - Found and replanted the missing foilage
+ - Lots of HUD stretching/position fixes
+ - Added some experimental options

 Known Issues:
     The following might not be fixable: